Zebra and Quagga Mussels

-There are 4 waterbodies infested with zebra mussels in Nebraska.
-Lewis and Clark Lake near Yankton, SD (2015), Lake Yankton (2017), the Missouri River-the entire length of the river in Nebraska (2016) and Offutt Air Force Base Lake in Bellevue, NE (2014).
+There are 5 waterbodies infested with zebra mussels in Nebraska.
+Glenn Cunningham in Omaha, NE (2018), Lake Yankton (2017), the Missouri River-the entire length of the river in Nebraska (2016), Lewis and Clark Lake near Yankton, SD (2015), Offutt Air Force Base Lake in Bellevue, NE (2014).

 Quagga mussels have not been found in Nebraska to date.

-The Offutt Base lake was treated with Copper Sulfate to kill zebra mussels in 2008 and 2009.
+Offutt Air Force Base lake was treated with Copper Sulfate to kill zebra mussels in 2008 and 2009.
 The zebra mussels returned and a large infestation was found in early 2014.
 Motorboats are not allowed on the lake but non-motorized watercrafts areallowed and boats can be rented at the boat house at the lake.
-Download more information here: Offutt Lake Information
+Download more information here: Offutt Lake Information.

 Zebra mussel larvae (veligers) were found at Lake Zorinsky in Omaha, NE in May 2016 after a fisherman reported having a zebra mussel on a fishing line.
+Only one water sample has come back since that time with veligers so the waterbody remains suspect for zebra mussel.
+If an adult is found or additional water sample has veligers it will be a positive watebody.
 Signs are posted at the lake alerted the public of their presence.
 The lake had been drawn down 17 feet to freeze out a zebra mussel population in the winter of 2010/2011.
 Annual sampling did not detect adult or larval zebra mussels until 2016 indicating the effort had reduced the population significantly.

 Several of Nebraska’s surrounding states have zebra and quagga mussels which threaten our waterbodies.
 A single zebra mussel was found on a dock at a marina in Lewis and Clark lake (on the South Dakota side) in September 2014.
 Quagga mussel larvae were found in the summer of 2014 in Angostura Reservoir in South Dakota (90 miles north of Box Butte Reservoir in western Nebraska).
-Kansas has 25 waterbodies with zebra mussels.
-Summer boater surveys and voluntary inspection were conducted in Nebraska in 2015.
-Over 3,800 boats were surveyed and no zebra or quagga mussels were found on boats.
+Kansas has 32 waterbodies with zebra mussels.
+Summer boater surveys and voluntary inspection are conducted each summer in Nebraka.
+Results are used to better aquatic invasive species prevevntion efforts.